jfleschler/shopify-headless-app/README.md

 - The application allows users to browse products, view collections, search for items, manage their cart, and proceed to checkout.
 - The UI components are rendered dynamically based on the data fetched from the Shopify API.

+## Checkout
+- `checkout()` - Create cart and redirect to Shopify checkout (uses modern Cart API)
+- `checkoutExistingCart()` - Use existing cart or create new one for checkout
+- `createCart(lineItems)` - Create a new Shopify cart
+- `getCartDetails(cartId)` - Get cart details by ID
+- `addToCartAPI(cartId, lineItems)` - Add items to existing cart

+## Cart API Migration

+This project has been updated to use Shopify's modern **Cart API** instead of the deprecated Checkout API.
+The new implementation:

+✅ **Uses Cart API** - Modern, supported approach
+✅ **Better Performance** - More efficient cart operations
+✅ **Enhanced Features** - Better cart management capabilities
+✅ **Future-Proof** - Won't be deprecated like the old Checkout API

+### Key Changes:
+- `checkout()` now creates a cart using Cart API and redirects to `checkoutUrl`
+- Cart operations are more robust with proper error handling
+- Local cart changes automatically invalidate stored cart IDs
+- Supports both new cart creation and existing cart checkout

+### Migration Notes:
+- Old checkout URLs using deprecated Checkout API will no longer work
+- All cart operations now use the Cart API GraphQL mutations
+- Cart IDs are stored locally for better cart persistence

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.